 The Fitbit Ionic allows users to connect with each other across the board through the Strava app.
 Through the Strava app people record their stats for either a run/cycle/workout etc. and compare to people in their community.
 The app also allows people to share pictures, stories and highlights with each other.

 The app tracks distance, pace, elevation gain, and suffer score, as well as a leaderboard and distance accomplishments.
-If you run the same trail, the Strava app will compare today’s run with previous runs on the same trail so you can compare and determine if your were better today than yesterday.
+If you run the same trail, the Strava app will compare today’s run with previous runs on the same trail so you can compare and determine if you were better today than yesterday.

 Through the Fitbit App a user can also grow a community of Fitbit users by adding friends and creating groups.
 Within those groups or friends, people can “taunt” one another after exercising.
-There are also large groups you can join such as cardio group which has over 1 million people, cycling group, daily activities group, hiking group, and snacking tips.
+There are also large groups you can join such as a cardio group which has over 1 million people, a cycling group, daily activities group, hiking group, and snacking tips.

 Almost all of the different exercises track the same units.
 If the “workout” exercise app is chosen, the Ionic does not keep track of pace or laps, rightfully so.
 When swimming the Fitbit Ionic can go as deep as 50 meters.
 If using the exercise app while swimming, the touchscreen sensors turn off and a user has to use the buttons on the side to end the workout.

-Some of the other exercises that can be added to the Fitbit Ionic through the app include kickboxing, golf, walk, stairclimber, and many more.
+Some of the other exercises that can be added to the Fitbit Ionic through the app include kickboxing, golf, walk, stair climber, and many more.

 The coach app includes three different workouts ready to begin at any time.
-The workouts include a 10-minute ab workout, a 7-minute workout, and a 15 minute warm it up.
+The workouts include a 10-minute ab workout, a 7-minute workout, and a 15 minute warm up.

 After choosing a workout you can either start the workout, or just look at the steps involved in the workout.
 When choosing to start the workout, there is a person demoing the movement beforehand for 10 seconds and then you perform the movement for the countdown time given.
 Movements include jumping jacks, wall squats, push-ups, etc.